joreilly/PeopleInSpace/README.md

 Note that this repository very much errs on the side of minimalism to help more clearly illustrate key moving parts of a Kotlin
-Multiplatform project and also to hopefully help someone just starting to explore KMP to get up and running for first time (and is of course primarily focussed on use of Jetpack Compose and SwiftUI).
-If you're at stage of moving beyond this then I'd definitely recommend checking out [KaMPKit](https://github.com/touchlab/KaMPKit) from Touchlab.
+Multiplatform project and also to hopefully help someone just starting to explore KMP to get up and running for first time (and is of course primarily focused on use of Jetpack Compose and SwiftUI).
+If you're at the stage of moving beyond this then I'd definitely recommend checking out [KaMPKit](https://github.com/touchlab/KaMPKit) from Touchlab.
 I also have the following samples that demonstrate the use of a variety of Kotlin Multiplatform libraries (and also use Jetpack Compose and SwiftUI).